rockfireredmoon/icetone/README.md

 }
 ```

-### Lists

-List components generally allow the selection of one of more items.

 #### Dial

 A Dial is a circular control, allowing choice of a value within a range of values.
 Values may be chosen by either clicking on the appropriate position along the circumference of the dial or dragging in a circular motion.
 It basically mimics a *Volume Dial*.